-According to the Law for the Promotion of Sorted Collection and Recycling of Containers and Packaging, (i) consumers must separate and empty containers and packaging waste; (ii) municipalities must sort and collect containers and packaging waste at their own expense; and (iii) business entities (containers and packaging manufacturers or contents producers) must recycle containers and packaging waste by their own means or by using a designated corporation or recycling business entity.
+According to the Law for the Promotion of Sorted Collection and Recycling of Containers and Packaging: (i) consumers must separate and empty containers and packaging waste; (ii) municipalities must sort and collect containers and packaging waste at their own expense; and (iii) business entities (containers and packaging manufacturers or contents producers) must recycle containers and packaging waste by their own means or by using a designated corporation or recycling business entity.
+If the actual cost for recycling is lower than the prior estimated cost of recycling, the designated corporation or recycling business entity shall pay the municipality an amount in proportion to how much effort the municipality puts forth for recycling.

-According to the Law for the Recycling of Specified Kinds of Home Appliances, (i) consumers must deliver used appliances to retail distributors (where the collection, transport and recycling costs are borne by the consumers); (ii) the retail distributors must surrender them to appliance manufacturers; and (iii) the appliance manufacturers must recycle them.
+According to the Law for the Recycling of Specified Kinds of Home Appliances: (i) consumers must deliver used appliances to retail distributors (where the collection, transport and recycling costs are borne by the consumers); (ii) the retail distributors must surrender them to appliance manufacturers; and (iii) the appliance manufacturers must recycle them.

-4 Liabilities
+Liabilities

-4.1 What types of liabilities can arise where there is a breach of environmental laws and/or permits, and what defences are typically available?
+What types of liabilities can arise where there is a breach of environmental laws and/or permits, and what defences are typically available?